SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 You could use generics to implement operations like flipping a shape vertically, as shown in the code below.
 However, there's an important limitation to this approach:
-The flipped result exposes exactly what generics were used to create it.
+The flipped result exposes the exact generic types that were used to create it.

 .. testcode:: opaque-result, opaque-result-existential-error
     :compile: true